izznogooood/myfamilycart/README.md

 ### Roadmap

-The app is working well and we ended up using it more than I thought so the plan is to re-write the app in Node.js with GraphQL, socket.io and Vue.js.
+The app is working well and we ended up using it more than I thought so the plan is to *re-write the app in Node.js with GraphQL, socket.io and Vue.js.*

 This will make a more responsive app with more realtime features and allow for realtime edits of items and more.
 Please add issues for wishes.

+Planned features:

+* Click editing of items
+* Items can be "clickable" (links)
+* Predictions will be cart related (Apple will not be suggested in IKEA cart)
+* Todolist with reccuring tasks
+* *maybe: Full blown callender function*

 The work has started and I will add a link to the repo as soon as the foundation is made.